Guppy16/pico-dshot/README.md

 ## Backlog
 - [ ] attempt proper arm sequence
 - [ ] Try: DSHOT_SPEED = DEBUG ?
 0.008 : 1200 kHz
+- [ ] Add validation to ensure PWM, DMA, repeating timer have been setup correctly
+- [ ] Currently dma writes to a PWM counter compare.
+This actually writes to two dma channels (because upper / lower 16 bits are separate counters).
+Hence we render one dma channel useless.
+Is it possible to implement this in a better way?

 ---
 ## Functions